-Supplies and maintenance consist of repairs, maintenance, tires, parts, oil and engine fluids, along with load-specific expenses including loading/unloading, tolls, pallets and trailer hostling.
 Our supplies and maintenance expense increased \$11.7 million, or 21.0%, from 2022 primarily due to higher outside repair, loading/unloading and parts costs.

-Depreciation relates to owned tractors, trailers, containers, auxiliary power units, communication units, terminal facilities and other assets.
 The \$5.7 million, or 5.1%, increase in depreciation in 2023 was primarily due to an increase in our average tractor fleet size during the year, along with higher prices of new equipment.
-We expect our annual cost of tractor and trailer ownership will increase in future periods as a result of continued higher prices of new equipment, which will result in greater depreciation over the useful life.

-Insurance and claims consist of the costs of insurance premiums and accruals we make for claims within our self-insured retention amounts, primarily for personal injury, property damage, physical damage to our equipment, cargo claims and workers' compensation claims.
-These expenses will vary primarily based upon the frequency and severity of our accident experience, our self-insured retention levels and the market for insurance.
-The \$5.5 million, or 10.9% increase in insurance and claims in 2023 was primarily due to increases in our self-insured cost of physical damage claims related to our revenue equipment, self-insured workers' compensation claim costs and insurance premiums, partially offset by a reduction in our self-insured auto liability claim costs.
-Our significant self-insured retention exposes us to the possibility of significant fluctuations in claims expense between periods which could materially impact our financial results depending on the frequency, severity and timing of claims.
+The \$5.5 million, or 10.9% increase in insurance and claims in 2023 was primarily due to increases in our selfinsured cost of physical damage claims related to our revenue equipment, self-insured workers' compensation claim costs and insurance premiums, partially offset by a reduction in our self-insured auto liability claim costs.

 Gain on disposition of revenue equipment was \$13.6 million in 2023, up slightly from \$13.4 million in 2022 primarily due to an increase in the number of units sold, offset by a decrease in the average gain for our tractor and trailer sales.
-Future gains or losses on dispositions of revenue equipment will be impacted by the market for used revenue equipment, which is beyond our control.